 This is a very basic style of a tower observation box.
 It has one single internal space with a volume of 6.2 litres.
-Of course you could easily make them different sizes, larger or smaller.
+You could easily make them different sizes, larger or smaller.

 Tips for getting it set up

 It’s up to you how you want to get bees in to the box.
 This process requires you to have some knowledge about Stingless Bees.
 There will be many different opinions on the best way to do it

 Option 1.
 Transfer a colony.
 You can transfer some brood and a small amount of Propolis in to the box to help them get started.
 You’ll need to remove the clear window to gain access.
 The second version of the box has a removable rear panel.

 Option 2.
 Budding/Eduction.
 This might be the best way to watch the bees build a new colony.
 I’ve added a hole in the side.
 This can be used for either a vent, or budding/eduction.
 See photo below…

 Update…Rear access panel – Version 2

-Most, if not all observation boxes require you to remove the clear window to access the box.
-If you want to do a transfer you remove the clear window and transfer the colony in to the box and re-attach the clear window.
+Most, if not all observation boxes require you to remove the clear window If you want to do a transfer.
 I’ve modified the design of these basic boxes to include a rear access panel.
 The rear panel can be removed with two screws to give access to the box without removing the clear window. ***I haven’t tried it out with a live colony yet so this needs some trials/